submitit

 When developing a function using submitit

 sometimes, to work out why things are crashing.
-I cannot work out when it is actually useful.
-For one, DebugExecutor
+DebugExecutor

-does not get us anything new that we do not already get from running func(*args, **kwargs)
+does not get us much new that we do not already get from running func(*args, **kwargs)

-There is an exception: Debug Executor does get us one small extra thing, and it is a thing we do not want.
-This DebugExecutor
+does get us one small extra thing that I do not want.
+It always invokes pdb

 2.2 Weird argument names